-SE 201 General Teaching Methods (3 credits) Prereq.: At least "C-" in ED 101 and sophomore or above; and secondary education major, education minor or emphasis, or special education minor.
+SE 201 General Teaching Methods (3 credits) Prereq.: At least "C-" in ED 101 and sophomore or above.
 This course is designed as a foundational teaching skills course and involves the student in current reading, various methods of instruction, and the operation and use of classroom visuals and equipment.
 Observation and peer teaching are important elements of this course.
 This course is a prerequisite to all 300- and 400-level secondary education courses.
 Required for ED 211, 306, 351, 362, 363; EE 308; SE 210, 304, 305, 306, 307, 308, 309, 313, 316, 317.
 Fall, Spring.

-SE 210, 310, 410 Secondary Education Practicum (1 credit each) Prereq.: At least "C-" in SE 201; secondary education major or education minor or emphasis; and approval from chair of education.
+SE 210, 310, 410 Secondary Education Practicum (1 credit each) Prereq.: At least "C-" in SE 201 and approval from chair of education.
 This course has been designed to expose the secondary education major to practical experience in an approved local Christian junior high or high school under the supervision of a classroom teacher.
 The course requires spending a minimum of 45 hours working in actual grades 7-12 teaching responsibilities along with a variety of other projects in the student's two teaching fields.
 These courses are offered during Interterm and normally can be taken in the vicinity of the student's home.
 Required for SE 310, 420 (each level required for the next one).
 Interterm.

-SE 304-317 Prereq. for all SE 300-level courses: Junior or senior, and at least "C-" in completed teaching field courses and SE 201.
+SE 304-317 Prereq. for all SE 300-level courses: Junior or senior and at least "C-" in completed teaching field courses and SE 201.
 Additional prereqs. listed beside courses below.
 Secondary education majors observe, learn, practice, and perform the traditional methodology pertaining to each field.
 Included are philosophy, teaching tools, and techniques for each field as well as classroom management techniques, test and visual construction, and lesson planning.
 Important components of each methods course are the observation of experienced teachers and the peer teaching experiences.
 The goal is a thorough preparation for the teaching internship and ultimately the Christian school secondary classroom.